OrloDavid/NPP_Marlin_UDL_Language/README.md

 ### UDL Programming
 - I view UDL programming as a blend of creativity and critical thinking.
 It's like planning several steps ahead in chess, considering the nested nature of coding.

-This customization is tailored for the Marlin firmware to handle the Arduino/Wiring language and CPP, focusing primarily on Marlin code and the config files.
-Changes make finding things in the configs super easy.
-Reworked config files with section headers can be found [here](https://github.com/OrloDavid/NPP_Marlin_UDL_Language/tree/main/Better%20Marlin%20Configs).
-These files feature organized sections with easy-to-find headers, grouped similar items, child-like items for faster browsing, and sections organized by machine-specific details, kinematics, steppers, etc.

-The UDL features highlighted Define items, even when disabled, they are highlighted in a dimmer color.
-Multiline comments are a darker set of colors than the single line, allowing for faster skipping past well-known multi-line comments.
-Gcode has its own color scheme but may not work well if mixed within a comment.
-The open and close of `If` statements are highlighted, but this can sometimes be confused due to the use of `#ifdef`, `#elif`, `#ifndef`, `#if`, `else`, and their overlapping on closing brackets, which can confuse the UDL.
-This UDL has evolved over time to accommodate the looping/nested nature of the UDL language, looping through all options and nesting other options as needed, adding to the complexity.